mmacy/python-sdk/docs/index.md

-# MCP Server
+# MCP Python SDK

-This is the MCP Server implementation in Python.
+A Python implementation of the Model Context Protocol (MCP).